Myth of Creativity: More Reading

 ● A Streamlined Organization Is a Creative Organization

 For companies, it’s a widespread belief that creativity results from downsizing.
-Surveys show the opposite outcome: employees feel fear from having an unknown future, so they are easily distracted and disengaged at work.
+Surveys show the opposite outcome: employees feel fear of having an unknown future, so they are easily distracted and disengaged at work.
 The staff’s creativity goes down and this situation can last for five months.

 From the article, we know those myths are barriers that might hamper individuals and organizations to move ahead with creativity.
 A friendly environment, an open mind with a positive atmosphere is necessary for creativity.
 The most important thing is that everyone is creative.
 Believe in yourself!